Yellville–Summit School District

 Yellville–Summit School District is an accredited school district located in Yellville, Arkansas, United States.
-Yellville–Summit School District provides early childhood, elementary secondary education to students in Yellville, Summit and surrounding unincorporated communities of rural Marion County, Arkansas.
+Yellville–Summit School District provides early childhood, elementary, and secondary education to students in Yellville, Summit, and surrounding unincorporated communities of rural Marion County, Arkansas.
 It was created when the former Yellville and Summit school districts consolidated to form the Yellville–Summit School District.

 Schools

-The school district, high school and elementary school are accredited by the Arkansas Department of Education (ADE) and has been accredited by AdvancED since 1997.
-In 2012, the high school was nationally recognized as a Bronze Medalist in the Best High Schools report by U.S. News & World Report.
+The school district, high school, middle school, and elementary school are accredited by the Arkansas Department of Education (ADE).
+In 2012, the high school was nationally recognized as a bronze medalist in the Best High Schools report by U.S. News & World Report.
 The Yellville–Summit School District mascot and athletic emblem is the panther with green and white serving as the school colors.